How to Score Band 9 in IELTS Reading

 Even if one question comes in the exam and you get it wrong, it can lower your overall band score.

-Hence, to avoid this situation, you must make your habit of reading the next line.
-It won’t take too much of your time and will increase your chances of getting a high band score.
+Hence, to avoid this situation, you must make a habit of reading the next line.
+It won’t take too long and will increase your chances of getting a high band score.

 Multiple Choice Questions –

-This often confuses students and in their confusion, they mark the wrong option and end up losing the precious numbers.
+This often confuses students; in their confusion, they mark the wrong option and lose precious numbers.

 So, why does the confusion arise?

 The main confusion comes when students can eliminate 2 out of 4 options.
-The remaining 2 options make them perplexed.
-It is so because, in the remaining two options, they find the information given in the paragraph, so they are unable to decide which option to choose.
-It is not as tough as it sounds, you just need to calm yourself down and read options and text carefully.
+The remaining 2 options perplex them because they find the information given in the paragraph in the remaining two options, so they cannot decide which option to choose.
+It is not as tough as it sounds; you must calm down and read the options and text carefully.

 For cite:-